Suzuki Vitara: 2008–2011

-In 2010, a version without mounted spare tyre was released for selected markets such as Japan, North America and Europe.
-This reduced vehicle length by 200 mm and vehicle weight as well, however at the cost of having a tyre repair kit instead of a spare tyre.
+In 2010, a version without a rear-mounted spare tyre was released for selected markets such as Japan, North America and Europe.
+This reduced the vehicle length by 200 mm and vehicle weight as well, however at the cost of having a tyre repair kit instead of a spare tyre.

 2012–2019

-In the second quarter of 2012 for the 2013 model year, Suzuki unveiled a facelifted Escudo with new wheels, a new grille and front lights.
-The V6 engine was discontinued from here on.
+In the second quarter of 2012 for the 2013 model year, Suzuki unveiled a facelifted Vitara with new wheels, a new grille and front lights.
+The V6 engine was discontinued.
 Starting with this facelift, the Grand Vitara in Indonesia is imported from Japan.

 Discontinuation

 Suzuki officially discontinued the third-generation Escudo in Japan in April 2017, however production would continue for export markets.
 In Indonesia, the third-generation Grand Vitara was discontinued in 2018.
 It was also no longer available in Europe, CIS countries and Southeast Asia.
 It was no longer listed on the Suzuki Philippines website as of January 2019, indicating that it was no longer available.
 In Iran, it was discontinued in July 2019 due to a shortage of CKD parts in Iran Khodro's facilities, low sales, and the political tensions and sanctions.

 As of July 2019, the Grand Vitara was removed from the Suzuki Australia website and it had been withdrawn from sale, and in South Africa, it was officially discontinued in October 2019 with sales continuing well into 2020.